 An Appalachian Reawakening: West Virginia and the Perils of the New Machine Age, 1945-1972 by Jerry Thomas (2010)

 Stamped from the Beginning: The Definitive History of Racist Ideas in America by Ibram X Kendi (2017)

 Owsley County, Kentucky, and the Perpetuation of Poverty by John R. Burch Jr. (2007)

 Produced by Elizabeth Greenfield

-Audio Engineer: Paul Doyle
+Audio Engineer and Editor: Paul Doyle

 Original music by Omega Latham III

 Opening song written & performed by Erica Denise

 Robert Barry Fleming served as Associate Artistic Director at Cleveland Play House from 2016–2019.
 Prior to Cleveland Play House, he served as the Director of Artistic Programming at Arena Stage.